yalelikeyale/roomba-challenge/README.md

 NNESEESWNWW
 ```
 **Rules:**

-The first row determines the maximum X and Y axis values
+1. The first row determines the maximum X and Y axis values
 - Non number values will cause an error

-The second row determines the starting position of the roomba
+2. The second row determines the starting position of the roomba
 - Non number values will cause an error

-The following rows up until the last row determines the positions of the dirt
+3. The following rows up until the last row determines the positions of the dirt
 - Duplicates will automatically be removed
 - Non number values will be removed
 - If no dirt positions exist the program will not run

-The last row tells the roomba which directions to move in.
-Only N,S,E,W characters are allowed otherwise an error will be raised.
+4. The last row tells the roomba which directions to move in
+- Only N,S,E,W characters are allowed otherwise an error will be raised.

 ### **Quick Start**
 *Developed with Node 13+*